Farm Guidelines & FAQ’s

 - Bring sunscreen to protect your skin from the sun’s harmful UV rays, even when it’s cloudy.

 - Bring bug spray to protect yourself from getting bug bites.

 - Help us keep our orchards clean and safe.
 Trash cans are provided; please put litter in its proper place.

 - You are responsible for paying for everything you and your family pick.
 We will prosecute any and all thefts.

 - All fruit and merchandise must be paid for PRIOR to putting it in your car.
-Please keep your receipt handy—we reserve the right to check them in the parking lots.
+Please keep your receipts handy—we reserve the right to check them in the parking lots.
 We will prosecute any and all thefts.

 - Do not throw fruit, or put any on the ground.
 If you pick it, it must go in your bag, and you must pay for it.
 (Parents, please watch your children!)

 - Please stay clear of tractors, farm equipment, or any other moving vehicles.

-A person who observes or participates in an agricultural tourism activity on this property assumes the risks inherent in the agricultural tourism activity.
+A person who observes or participates in an agricultural tourism activity on this property assumes the risks inherent in agricultural tourism activity.
 Risks inherent in the agricultural tourism activity may include conditions on the land, the unpredictable behavior of farm animals, the ordinary dangers associated with equipment used in farming operations, and the potential that a participant in the agricultural tourism activity may act in a negligent way that may contribute to injury or death.
 The agricultural tourism provider is not liable for the injury or death of a person involved in an agricultural tourism activity resulting from those inherent risks.